 3. Main Board (RF + Digital)

 This is where all the interesting stuff happens.
-The DAC generates LFM chirps (more on that shortly), the LT5552 mixers convert the signal to and from the microwave band, and four four-channel phase shifters ADAR1000 control the phase of sixteen antenna elements – all under the supervision of the Xilinx XC7A100T FPGA (Artix-7) and STM32 microcontroller.
+The DAC generates LFM chirps (more on that shortly), the LT5552 mixers convert the signal to and from the microwave band, and four four-channel phase shifters ADAR1000 control the phase of sixteen antenna elements – all controlled by the Xilinx XC7A100T FPGA (Artix-7) and STM32 microcontroller.

-The abbreviation LFM in the project name stands for Pulse Linear Frequency Modulated – a pulse radar with linear frequency modulation.
+The abbreviation PLFM in the project name stands for Pulse Linear Frequency Modulated – a pulse radar with linear frequency modulation.
 What exactly does that mean?

 A classic pulse radar sends out a short rectangular pulse and waits for the reflected signal – the echo.
 A shorter pulse = better distance resolution, but at the same time less energy in the beam = shorter range.
-LFM elegantly solves this dilemma: a relatively long pulse is sent out, but its frequency changes linearly over its duration (typically increasing) – hence chirp, from the English word for a short, high-pitched sound.
+LFM elegantly solves this dilemma: a relatively long pulse is sent out, but its frequency changes linearly over its duration (typically increasing) – hence the term chirp – after the short, high-pitched bird call.
 Upon reception, the echo is processed using pulse compression in a correlator, which compresses the long pulse into a narrow spike with excellent SNR.
 The result: good range and good resolution simultaneously.

 The FPGA in AERIS-10 implements the entire processing chain in Verilog – from raw ADC data through I/Q conversion, decimation and filtering (CIC + FIR) to FFT, pulse compression, Doppler processing, MTI filter, and CFAR detector.